IdentityServer/Documentation/docsv2/advanced/userService.md

 The methods on the user service are broken down into methods that related to authentication and methods that relate to the user's profile and issuing claims for tokens.

 * The authentication methods are called by IdentityServer when the user is attempting to authenticate.
 The outcome of these methods can either be a successful login, an error, or a partial login (see below for more information on partial logins).
-* The profile related methods are invoked when IdentityServer needs claims or needs to ensure the user is still allowed to recieve tokens.
+* The profile related methods are invoked when IdentityServer needs claims or needs to ensure the user is still allowed to receive tokens.

 ## IUserService
 The `IUserService` interface defines these methods: